signag/raspi-cam-srv/docs/Troubelshooting.md

 It includes information on the output size and bit depth of a stream.
 In Bullseye systems, this class is missing.
 Currently, raspiCamSrv does not require the *SensorConfigiuration* but it is included in the data model because Picamera2 uses it.
 The error occurs when trying to import the class.

+- **WARN RPiSdn sdn.cpp:39 Using legacy SDN tuning - please consider moving SDN inside rpi.denoise**
+This is just a warning from the libcamera system that the tuning file should be updated.
+It is currently not known that there is an impact on raspiCamSrv functionality.

 - **ERROR V4L2 v4l2_videodevice.cpp:1906 /dev/video4[16:cap]: Failed to start streaming: Broken pipe**
 See [picamera2 Issue #104](https://github.com/raspberrypi/libcamera/issues/104) from Feb 1, 2024